creativecommons/global-network-strategy/docs/Guide_for_creating_a_chapter.md

 * Review agenda
 * Introductions, roll call (identify and document who is present, what their interests are, etc.)
-* Designate a note taker (notes should be sent to the Network Manager for publication on the CCGN webite [link] promptly following the meeting)
+* Designate a note taker (notes should be sent to the Network Manager for publication [on the CCGN website](https://network.creativecommons.org) promptly following the meeting)
 * Review highlights of the Strategy, Charter, Chapter Guidelines, and Codes of Conduct
 * Election of Representative (explain responsibilities)
 * Election of Chapter Lead (explain responsibilities)
-* Discuss work of the chapter
+* Discuss work of the Chapter
 * Chapter processes and coordination
 * How to communicate (Slack? email list? etc.)
 * Website coordination (who is in charge, etc.)